googleapis/gax-python/CONTRIBUTING.rst

     `gax-python` checkout root directory (it contains :code:`tox.ini`), invoke the `tox` console script.
 This will read the :code:`tox.ini` file and execute the tests on multiple Python versions and platforms; while it runs, it creates a virtualenv for each version/platform combination.
-For
-    example:
+Note that your `BREW_HOME` must be set to the brew directory where protoc is installed in order for tests to work.
+For example:

   .. code:: bash

+      export BREW_HOME=~/.linuxbrew
       sudo pip install tox
       cd ~/hack-on-gax-python
       tox